jesse-wang0/PatternAnalysis-2025/recognition/flan_t5_jesse_wang/README.md

 ## Result Analysis

-All three fine-tuned models accurately capture the key content of reports across a range of lengths and complexity.
+The FLAN-T5 Base (LoRA) model accurately captures the key content of reports across a range of lengths and complexity.
 Produced summaries are of appropriate length, and do not introduce irrelevant or hallucinated information.

 Predictions don't match references exactly, but after reading both, it is clear they convey the same information naturally.
 The main difference is the order of explanation rather than the content itself.

-From the metrics point of view, all 3 tuned mdoels had the same trend:
+From the metrics point of view, all tuned models had the same trend:

 - **ROUGE-1: Highest**